 Students from a variety of academic backgrounds and careers are eligible to apply to the graduate programs in special education.
 Students do not need to complete the prerequisite requirements before applying and being accepted into the master's programs.
-However, evidence of passing scores on the Praxis I: Pre-Professional Skills Tests is required for admission.
+However, evidence of a passing score in each area of the Praxis I: Pre-Professional Skills Tests (Reading, Math, and Writing) is required for admission.
+Students may substitute qualifying scores on the SAT, ACT, or GRE for any area.
+An SAT score of 550 or more (500 if taken prior to April 1995) may be substituted for each corresponding area: reading, math, or writing.
+An ACT score of 24 in an area will substitute for the corresponding Praxis I area.
+Similarly, GRE scores of 500 verbal, 550 quantitative, and 4.5 on the writing essay may be substituted.
 Once accepted, each student will meet with an academic advisor to develop an individualized program plan of prerequisite and program courses and experiences.

 Prerequisite courses are intended to provide key foundational coursework and school experiences for all students, particularly those who are not currently certified in an area of education.
 Students may demonstrate completion of prerequisite coursework at the undergraduate or graduate level.
 Prerequisite experience with children with (and without) disabilities may be demonstrated through prior work or volunteer activities.
-If needed students may participate in a supervised school-based placement or complete requirements by teaching, volunteering, or serving in other capacities in regular and special education school programs.
+If needed, students may participate in a supervised, school-based placement or complete requirements by teaching, volunteering, or serving in other capacities in regular and special education school programs.
 Observation and participation may be met through a variety of classroom experiences or through SE900.
 Students must demonstrate appropriate computer skills including word processing, internet usage, and database searching.
 These skills may be assessed through personal interview, hands-on demonstration, or product illustration.
-A non-credit computer workshop on uses of the internet and database searching may be provided for students.
+A noncredit computer workshop on uses of the internet and database searching may be provided for students.